UniPrompt-CL: Sustainable Continual Learning in Medical AI with Unified Prompt Pools: Related Work

-\textbf{Prompt-Based Methods.} Prompt-based continual learning fixes the majority of the pretrained model’s parameters and learns only a small set of prompt vectors for each task.
-This design preserves existing knowledge while adapting efficiently to new domains, drastically reducing both memory and computation overhead \cite{wang2022learning,smith2023coda,kim2025one}.
-These methods have shown promise on natural-image benchmarks but have not yet been widely explored for medical data.

-\textbf{The Need for Medical Domain PCL.} In summary, while regularization, architecture, and rehearsal methods each bring valuable insights, their applicability in the medical domain is limited by data complexity, resource constraints, and privacy issues.
+\textbf{The Need for Medical Domain PCL:} In summary, while regularization, architecture, and rehearsal methods each bring valuable insights, their applicability in the medical domain is limited by data complexity, resource constraints, and privacy issues.
 Prompt-based methods offer an appealing alternative by leveraging a fixed backbone and learning lightweight prompts.
-In this work, we extend the prompt-based paradigm to medical imaging, investigating its feasibility across distributed hospital datasets.